mtngrown/mtngrown.github.io/source/panzerblitz/games/situation-8-game-1.html.markdown

 phase in Turn 3 illustrates this perfectly.
 My focus was on getting the Germans positioned to clear a lane, with a result of being horribly exposed.

+If I haven't written it elsewhere, I'm not inclined to argue much about rules, even when I know I'm citably correct.
+Basically, if someone wants to dispute a rule or LOS or a movement, I'll geneconcede.
+I'll do this both on the player's and my turn, and allow the opponents to interpret as they see fit, to my disadvantage.
+When I'm playing myself in a solitaire game, I'm much more strict.

 ### Blunders